 Nutrition screening is not limited to one or two vitamins.
 This panel maps fat-soluble vitamins (A, D fractions, E, K), key B-vitamins (B1, B2, B3, B5, B6-P5P, B7, B9, B12), and a set of minerals and trace elements used in metabolic pathways and antioxidant defense.
 The iron profile extends beyond serum iron, capturing binding capacity and transferrin saturation so deficiency patterns can be reviewed with context.

 The “full body” backbone adds the core annual baseline: CBC with indices (including Mentzer Index), thyroid, lipid fractions and ratios, liver and kidney chemistry, diabetes markers (fasting glucose, HbA1c, ABG), electrolytes, and routine urine analysis.
-The package also includes HS-CRP, Apo-markers, and Lp(a) for cardiac risk discussion and CEA as a general cancer marker that requires clinician correlation (it is not a stand-alone diagnosis).
+The package also includes HS-CRP, Apo-markers, and Lp(a) for cardiac risk discussion and CEA as a general tumor marker that requires clinician correlation (it is not a stand-alone diagnosis).

 Because exposure history matters in some households and workplaces, heavy/toxic elements are included as a separate block in the same order.
 If you are comparing nearby options, you can also review Nutritionist’s Choice (Complete Full Body) and the focused Anemia & Nutrition Checkup.